 At Future Industrial Services, health and safety is simply part of good governance.
 Their safety record is one of their main selling points, again underpinning its value to the business.

-At Engage EHS, we are proud to be able to support them in providing the best health and safety management system for their needs.
+At Engage EHS, we are proud to be able to support them in providing the best health and safety software for their needs.
 If you want to read more about Future Industrials Engage EHS journey, you can check out their case study here.